rodrigo210399/Group_5_Project_Intro_to_Python/README.md

 ## Future Goals
-Make the page update by itself intead of pressing F5 to show the updated data.
+1. Make the page update by itself intead of pressing F5 to show the updated data.
+2. Not only scrap top gainers companies, also top losers or any other category in the stock market.